uber-web/probe.gl/docs/api-reference/bench/bench.md

 # Bench

-Bench is a simple benchmark harness that allows you to register performance tests with ids.
+Bench is a benchmark harness class that allows you to organize a number of benchmarks / performance tests into a Benchmark suite that can be executed with a single comment.
+Each test is registered with and `id` which allows `Bench` to do compare results across runs and perform limited regression testing.

 ## Usage